by Urban Samurai on May 9, 2011

-I worked with a guy a few years ago, that was an ‘idea guy.’
+A few years ago, I worked with a guy an ‘idea guy’.
 Give him an hour and ten inventive ideas would come out.
-This guy had more creativity and vision in his pinky than most of us have throughout our bodies.
-We would see a new product on TV, and he would show me documentation that he had that exact idea, for that exact product, years earlier.
-Cool movie ideas, cool marketing campaign ideas, cool anything, this guy had thought of it first.
+This guy had more creativity and vision in his pinky than most of us have throughout our whole bodies.
+I’d see a new product on TV, and he had that exact idea, for that exact product, years earlier.
+Cool movie ideas, cool marketing campaign ideas, cool anything, this guy had thought of it first, so many times.
 And he really did.
 I watched him.
 He wasn’t making it up.

-I was awestruck at first.
-After a little while, it only made me sad for him.
-Who wants to be the person that has all the ideas, but doesn’t have the stuff to step up and execute them?
+After a while, it made me sad for him.
+Who wants to be the person that has all the ideas, but doesn’t have the gumption to step up and execute them?

 Ideas are easy.
 There is no sweat.
 There is no blood.
 There is no risk.
 There is no brink of failure.
 There is no self doubt.
 There is no threat of bankruptcy.
 There are no sleepless nights.
 No frantic decisions.
-No steps backwards.
+No huge steps backwards.
 No starting over from scratch, with nothing.
+No people coming to try take what you’ve built.
 There are few critics.
-No people coming to try take what you’ve built.

-I’d rather spill some blood and risk it all in an effort to get those things, than to bury my ideas inside and watch someone else execute them, then say ‘that could have been me.’
+I’d rather spill some blood and risk it all in an effort to get those things, than to bury my ideas inside and watch someone else execute them.

-Never again be the person who ‘had that idea.’
-Never again watch your product or service be mass marketing or franchised or mass produced by someone else.
-It may take a lot of effort and time and resources, but all those combined don’t equal the cost of disappointment and regret you feel for not acting on a correct impulse.
+Don’t be the person who ‘had that idea.’
+Don’t watch your product be mass marketing or franchised or mass produced by someone else.
+It may take effort and time and resources, but all those combined don’t equal the cost of disappointment and regret.

 It’s not to say to rush in and make rash decisions.
-Don’t expend all these resources, time and money, on a whim.
+Don’t expend all these resources on a whim.
 But don’t over think it either.
 As General George Patton said, “A good plan violently executed now is better than a perfect plan next week.”